SONAARProject/mobile-client/README.md

 ## How to install

-- Enable "[install from unkown sources](https://developer.android.com/distribute/marketing-tools/alternative-distribution)" on the app you start the instalation from (ex: browser or file manager, etc...)
+- Enable "[install from unkown sources](https://developer.android.com/distribute/marketing-tools/alternative-distribution)" on the app you start the instalation from (ex: browser, file manager, etc...)

 ## How to compile